Agoseris aurantiaca: Distribution and habitat

 The species is widespread and common in western North America from Alaska and the Northwest Territories in Canada southward to California, Arizona, and New Mexico, and eastward as far as the Rocky Mountains and the Black Hills.
-There are also isolated populations in the Chic-Choc Mountains on the Gaspe Peninsula and in the Otish Mountains of central Quebec.
+There are also isolated populations in the Chic-Choc Mountains on the Gaspé Peninsula and in the Otish Mountains of central Quebec.

 It is primarily a species of mountainous regions and may be found in wet to dry habitats.

 Uses

 A cold infusion of this plant is used by the Ramah Navajo for protection against witches.